hotwebmatter/varnish-httpd/README.md

    [Learn about Varnish integrations for popular frameworks and platforms](https://www.varnish-software.com/developers/tutorials/#integrations)

-   Store your VCL code in a file on your host system, we will mount it into the container in a later step.
+   Store your VCL code in a file on your _host system_, we will mount it into the container in a later step.

 3. Running the Varnish Docker container